Congratulations Dr. Brenda Binder!

 - Ifeoma Ezeobele (graduate 2008) - Nursing Education - Clinician

 - Cynthia Stinson (graduate 2006) - Nursing Education - Faculty

 - Charlie Elliott (current PhD student) - Nursing Administration and Leadership

-Bachelor of Science†Nursing Information Session - NEW DATE
+Bachelor of Science†Nursing Information Session

 Search for Endowed Chairs in Informatics and Teaching Excellence

 TWU Houston J. and Florence A. Doswell College of Nursing Dallas invites applications and nominations for the newly-created Houston J. and Florence A. Doswell Endowed Chairs in Nursing Informatics and Teaching Excellence.
 More Information ...